Euwenn Mikaell: Career

 In 2023, he starred in Magpakailanman: Viral Cancer Survivor: The Sean Beltran Story as Young Sean and Ina ka anak mo as Bugoy, in The Write One as Dex/Sep, in Nakarehas na Puso as Bombert, and in Wish Ko Lang!: Nanay, Nakisali Sa Away-Bata as Ronnie.
 Aleta and Sienna Stevens graced the second red carpet GMA Gala 2023 with the theme "Elegant Formal" at the Marriott Grand Ballroom in Newport World Resorts.
 Aleta won the Best Child Performer award for his first leading film Firefly in the 2023 Metro Manila Film Festival, making him the youngest-ever winner in that category.
 For that same film, he also won the 72nd FAMAS Awards on May 26, 2024, 7:00 p.m., at the Fiesta Pavillon, Manila Hotel for Best Child Actor, his fourth major award in just six months, after winning the 2024 Box Office Entertainment Awards as Most Popular Child Performer of the Year.
 He won the 2024 Movie Child Performer of the Year in the 40th PMPC Star Awards for Movies at the Henry Lee Irwin Theater, Ateneo de Manila University, thus winning the Philippine movie grand slam.
 Aleta is one of the 48 Sparkle GMA Artist Center's 2023 "Signed for Stardom" artists.

 In 2024, he portrayed Rambo in the series Forever Young, played Kid in the drama film Lolo and the Kid alongside Joel Torre, and acted as the autistic Quentin, in "My Very Special Son: The Candy Pangilinan Story" November 30 episode, establishing himself as a notable young actor in Philippine cinema.

 Personal life

-Even at an early age, he donates part of his paycheck to support his grandparents' grocery store.
-In November 2024, Aleta revealed that he has a sibling who is a special child.
+From an early age, he has given part of his earnings to support his grandparents' grocery store.
+In November 2024, Aleta revealed that he has a sibling who is special needs.

 Aleta attends worship services at the Iglesia ni Cristo Chapter (LocaL) in Barangays Bayugo and Saluysoy, Meycauayan.